CloudReactor/docs/alerts.md

 {: .no_toc}

 {: .mt-6}
-## Table of contents
-{: .no_toc .text-delta }

-1. TOC
-{:toc}

----

-If you want to be alerted if task executions fail, you'll need to set up an Alert Method.
+You can set up an Alert Method if you want to be alerted if task executions fail.
 An Alert Method links to one or more ways of sending notifications when certain events occur.

 Currently, the only supported notification type is sending PagerDuty events.
 [PagerDuty](https://pagerduty.com) is powerful because it supports many ways of forwarding events once it receives them, for example sending an SMS message, sending an email, or sending a message to a Slack channel.

 To have CloudReactor send task and workflow events to PagerDuty, follow these general steps:

-* Create a PagerDuty Profile
-* Create an Alert Method
-* Add the Alert Method to one or more Tasks or Workflows
+1. TOC
+{:toc}

+---

 ## Create a PagerDuty Profile